Combined Cadet Force

 How does it work?

-Training takes place on Mondays, known as ‘Parade Days’.
-The Contingent also has four Field Days a year (October, April and two days in June), Summer Camp and Easter Adventurous Training.
-Cadets have the opportunity to attend additional courses and weekend camps as well as national competitions.
+Training takes place on Thursdays, known as ‘Parade Day’.
+The Contingent also has up to four field days a year (October, April and two days in June), Summer Camp is between 3 and 7 days and Easter Adventurous Training often happens in the Yorkshire Dales or the English Lake District.
+Cadets have the opportunity to attend additional military and outdoor courses, residential and weekend camps as well as national competitions.

 The Army Proficiency Certificate (APC) Syllabus

 The programme is progressive: in Year 9, Cadets learn the Army Proficiency Certificate (APC) Basic Syllabus.
-This includes drill, military knowledge, weapons training, basic shooting, navigation, first aid, field-craft and command tasks.
+This includes drill, military knowledge, weapons training, basic shooting, navigation, first aid, field-craft and command tasks, it is not solely military-focused, and there are many alternative activities such as sport, adventure training and having fun which is key!

 In Year 13, Cadets complete the APC Advanced Syllabus and begin the ‘Special to Arms’ syllabus, becoming skilled at all the above subjects and receiving advanced leadership training.
-Year 13 Cadets are expected to assist in delivery of training for Year 9 Cadets, to be role models, leaders and commanders.
+Year 13 Cadets are expected to assist in the delivery of training for Year 9 and 10 Cadets, to be role models, leaders and commanders.
+If cadets are keen to explore joining the forces the CCF is a great platform to inform and assist cadets on their potential careers as a service person in HM Armed Forces.

 After completion of the APC Basic Syllabus, Cadets are eligible for promotion.
 With a rank comes a number of responsibilities, and all NCOs are trained in preparation of this.
-Although promotion is contingent on passing the APC Syllabus, it is largely dependent on personal maturity, responsibility, initiative and leadership capabilities.
+Promotion is dependent on passing the APC Syllabus, it is largely personal maturity, attitude, responsibility, initiative and leadership capabilities and qualities that are looked for to assure the promotion of cadets, once promoted cadets are on a journey of self-development and will become the future cadet leaders of the CCF and potentially of the military as many have gone before them.

 Additional Subjects and Competitions